MediaComem/comem-archidep/TEST-MATTER.md

     * The Unix networking commands (`ip`, `ping`, etc).
   * [APT](https://mediacomem.github.io/comem-webdev-docs/2018-2019/subjects/apt?home=MediaComem%2Fcomem-archidep%23readme)

+    You must know:

+    * What APT is.

-    You must know what APT is.
+    You do not need to know

+    * The other package managers.
-    You do not need to know the other package managers or how to use the `apt` command line.
+    * How to use the `apt` command line.
 * Advanced deployment
   * [Twelve-factor app][12factor]

+    You must know:

-    You must know why it is a good practice to store configuration in the environment rather than in code (factor 3).
+    * Why it is a good practice to store configuration in the environment rather than in code (factor 3).

-    You do not need to know about the other 11 factors.
+    You do not need to know:

+    * The other 11 factors.
   * [Unix environment variables](https://mediacomem.github.io/comem-webdev-docs/2018-2019/subjects/unix-env-vars?home=MediaComem%2Fcomem-archidep%23readme)

     You must know: